daffi1238/daffi1238.github.io/_posts/htb/Friendzone/2021-09-03-Friendzone.md

 ```
 And we get some news subdomains available to access.
 Don't forget add it to the /etc/hosts file.

+You could do this attack using `host -t axfr` as well

 ### http & https (80 & 443)
 ```text